RakeshReddy07/Assignment4/README.md

 # Assignment4
-first file is SSIS package
+first file is SSIS package,

-second is word document
+second is word document,

-third is audit sql query
+third is audit sql query,

-fourth is lookup query
+fourth is lookup query,

 fifth is nolookup query